Forge of empires military units - create a formidable army to defeat them all

 - An artillery unit receive an attack bonus when shooting from hills

-- Ranged units get attack bonus when standing on rocks
+- Ranged units get an attack bonus when standing on rocks

 - Swamps won't give you an attack and defense bonus.
 Instead, the units will be much slower in this terrain.